The Mysteries of Paris

-The Mysteries of Paris (Les Mystères de Paris) is a novel by the French writer Eugène Sue.
-It was published serially in 90 parts in Journal des débats from 19 June 1842 until 15 October 1843, making it one of the first serial novels published in France.
-It was an instant success and singlehandedly increased the circulation of Journal des débats.
-It founded the "city mysteries" genre, spawning many imitations.
+The Mysteries of Paris (Les Mystères de Paris) is a novel by Eugène Sue.
+It was published serially in 90 parts in Journal des débats from 19 June 1842 until 15 October 1843, making it one of the first serial novels (feuilleton) published in France.
+It tells the story of a mysterious man named Rodolphe, who seeks to restore social justice in 19th-century Paris and comes to the aid of various characters, including a prostitute and a criminal.
+An instant success, The Mysteries of Paris singlehandedly increased the circulation of Journal des débats and founded the "city mysteries" genre, spawning many imitations.

-Major Characters and Roles
+Major characters and roles

 The hero of the novel is the mysterious and distinguished Rodolphe, who is really the Grand Duke of Gerolstein (a fictional grand duchy of Germany) but is disguised as a Parisian worker.
 Rodolphe can speak in argot, is extremely strong and a good fighter.
 Yet he also shows great compassion for the lower classes, good judgment, and a brilliant mind.
 He can navigate all layers of society in order to understand their problems, and to understand how the different social classes are linked.

 Rodolphe is accompanied by his friends Sir Walter Murph, an Englishman, and David, a gifted black doctor, formerly a slave.

 The first figures they meet are Le Chourineur and La Goualeuse.
 Rodolphe saves La Goualeuse from Le Chourineur's brutality, and saves Le Chourineur from himself, knowing that the man still has some good in him.
 La Goualeuse is a prostitute, and Le Chourineur is a former butcher who has served 15 years in prison for murder.
 Both characters are grateful for Rodolphe's assistance, as are many other characters in the novel.

 Though Rodolphe is described as a flawless man, Sue otherwise depicts the Parisian nobility as deaf to the misfortunes of the common people and focused on meaningless intrigues.
 For this reason, some, such as Alexandre Dumas, have considered the novel's ending a failure.
 Rodolphe goes back to Gerolstein to take on the role to which he was destined by birth, rather than staying in Paris to help the lower classes.